Utkarsh13tiwari/Image-Tranformation/README.md

 ## Results Interpretation

-The script estimates the rotation and translation between the template and test images based on the matched keypoints.
+Both the script estimates the rotation and translation between the template and test images based on the matched keypoints.
 The transformation annotations are added to the test image to visualize the estimated transformation.

 ## Code Explanation